yoonseok312/riiid-answer-correctness-prediction/README.md

 4. Take last 25% of data as validation set.
 5. Train the model with remaining 50% of the data.

+### Single Model AUC
+We used less than 30 features, but considering that most of the single LGBM models above 0.79 AUC used 40+ features, we did a decent work on focusing on imoportant features.
+CV score:
+LB score:

 ## Transformer
 ### Features
 * min_delta: minute difference from between this question and the previous.
 Cap at 1443 (1 day)